 MaCI offers a unique summer internship experience for undergraduate and graduate students.
-For 10–12 weeks, you’ll have access to state-of-the-art facilities like the Nanoscale Synthesis and Characterization Laboratory, the Jupiter Laser Facility, the Energetic Materials Center, and the National Ignition Facility.
+For 10–12 weeks, you’ll have access to state-of-the-art facilities like the Nanoscale Synthesis and Characterization Laboratory, the Jupiter Laser Facility, the Energetic Materials Center, the Center for Engineered Materials and Manufacturing, and the National Ignition Facility.
 During the summer, interns:

 The internship program will provide you with real-world, applied experience solving important problems within our stimulating work environment.
 Through the program, you become part of the LLNL family.
 At LLNL, you’ll be working in one of the world’s major hubs for innovation—the Silicon Valley—and be exposed to all that the Bay Area has to offer.

 Want to share this information?
 Download our flyer